kislyuk/kislyuk.com/_posts/2020-09-21-effective-communication-engineers.markdown

 The simple and profound truth is that truly empathising with each person on your team is a necessary and often sufficient condition for upleveling your communication skills to the point where they are no longer a limiting factor in your professional growth.
 The content of the book is just as applicable to adults as it is to children.
-In worklace teams, we are trained to suppress the negative emotions that come from neglecting our need for empathy - with major negative consequences.
+In workplace teams, the default dynamic is to suppress the negative emotions that come from neglecting our need for empathy - with major negative consequences.
 If even marginally emotionally abusive behavior is normalized, the team suffers permanent damage and can no longer function properly.
 Conversely, empathetic, emotionally aware, and comprehensive communication empowers the team to make incremental improvements which translate to greatly